FBI Confirms: Dead Activist Lawyer Killed Judge's Son, Wounded Her Husband

 The investigation was continuing, Carpenito emphasized.
 He asked anyone with information that could assist authorities in the case call the FBI's Newark Field Office: (973) 792-2000 (press option #2).

+The New York-based lawyer recently had a case pending before Salas regarding the U.S. Military’s male-only draft registration system, according to court records.
+The suit argues in part the requiring only men to register in the draft is discriminatory against both genders and violates a portion of the U.S. Constitution.

-Salas had agreed to hear the case of a woman represented by Hollander who sued the federal Selective Service System for the ability to register for the draft in 2015, New Jersey Globe reports.
+In 2015, Salas had agreed to hear the case of a woman represented by Hollander who sued the federal Selective Service System for the ability to register for the draft, New Jersey Globe reports.

 Around 5 p.m.
 Sunday, a shooter came to the judge's North Brunswick home dressed as a FedEx delivery man, the opened fire.